Osiris-Team/Osiris-Team/README.md

 Please explore more about my skills and projects below.
 Don’t hesitate to reach out with any inquiries!

 ### Projects
-You can view a list of my most successful open-source projects [here](https://github.com/Osiris-Team?tab=repositories&q=&type=&language=&sort=stargazers), and below you can find some curated (open-source and proprietary) projects that give you a good overview of my strengths:
+Below you can find some curated (open-source and proprietary) projects that give you a good overview of my strengths.
+You can also view a list of my most successful open-source projects [here](https://github.com/Osiris-Team?tab=repositories&q=&type=&language=&sort=stargazers) if you are interested.

 #### Custom ERP Web-Panel